dodie/scott/scott-tests/junit4-tests/readme.md

 Scott Test Reporter - JUnit 4 Test Suite
 ========================================

-This is the core test suite for Scott.
-As JUnit4 is the primary target platform, its goal is to test Scott thoroughly along with the integration.
+This is the core test suite for Scott, containing most of the feature tests.

+It tests Scott Test Reporter in integration with JUnit 4 and Java 8 in Maven build using Scott Agent.